jharwell/libra/docs/src/cookbook/coverage.rst

 Set :cmake:variable:`LIBRA_COVERAGE_NATIVE` to control which format is generated.
 The default (``YES``) means GCC uses GNU format and Clang uses LLVM format.
-Set it to ``NO`` to force GNU format from both compilers.
+Set it to ``NO`` when using class to force GNU format.

 1. Add a coverage preset
 =========================